purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 The interpretations are based on reading and understanding of the original texts and they are not published anywhere in the form of books, monographs or articles.
 The other books, articles and websites, which I have made use of are acknowledgement at the respective place in the text.
 For the present thesis, which we are submitting to the University, no degree on me before, either in this or in any other University.

 Project Details

 Project Title	Who Is Who In Myanmar

 Project ID	GEO Mandalar Investment & TechnologyCompany

                                                                                                                                 iii
 List of Figures
                                                                                                                             Figure Page

-Figure1.1  Example of GitHub Account
+Figure 1.1  Example of GitHub Account
 Figure 2.2 Materialize Design Lite(MDL)
 Figure 2.1 Materialize Css
 Figure 2.3 Example of Heroku App Account
 Figure 2.4 Project Plan
 Figure 3.2 Python Exercises run on PyCharm
 Figure 3.3 Learn Flask run on GitBash
-Figure3.4 Example of Personal Page On Heroku
+Figure 3.4 Example of Personal Page On Heroku
 Figure 3.5 Gmail App Design
 Figure 3.6 Example of Lost Footsteps Design
-Figure 3.7 Example of UI/UX Design for Online Shopping Figure3.8 Example of UI/UX Design for “Who Is Who In Myanmar”
+Figure 3.7 Example of UI/UX Design for Online Shopping Figure 3.8 Example of UI/UX Design for “Who Is Who In Myanmar”